Alfresco/docs-alfresco/content-services/5.2/using/content/manage.md

 6. In Share, click **More** then **Check In Google Doc**.

-This video shows you how to create content.

 ## Creating files from a template {#creating-files-from-a-template}

 As well as creating files from scratch, you can also create files from templates.